 Use Essential Oils

 Adding a few drops of essential oil to your pillowcase or diffusing them in the room can help promote relaxation and better sleep.
-Lavender, chamomile, and vetiver are all great options that promote restful slumber.
+Lavender oil, chamomile oil, and vetiver oil sleeping spray are all great options for restful slumber.
 Experiment with different scents to see what works best for you.
 Everyone’s sense of smell is different, after all.
 If you’re not sure which type of oil to use, do some research online or consult an aromatherapist for advice.

 Include Plants in The Bedroom